TrelisResearch/arc-agi-2025/README.md

 # ARC-AGI 2025

 This repository contains resources for working with the ARC-AGI (Abstraction and Reasoning Corpus for Artificial General Intelligence) datasets.

+> See [here](llm_python/experiment_notes.md) for experiment notes and [here](https://wandb.ai/trelis/arc-agi-2025) for Weights and Biases logs.

+>[!TIP]
+> Watch [this Youtube Video](https://youtube.com/live/ev2XuAktWpM?feature=share) to better understand how to use this repository.

 ## Setup / requirements